Sima Lun: As regent

-Empress Jia, in jealousy, deposed the crown prince Sima Yu (born not of her, but of her husband's concubine Consort Xie Jiu) in February 300.
+Empress Jia, in jealousy, deposed the crown prince Sima Yu (Note: Sima Yu's mother was Emperor Hui's concubine Consort Xie Jiu.) in February 300.
 Later, there was a conspiracy to overthrow her and restore the crown prince.
 Sima Lun was persuaded to join the conspiracy, but Sun Xiu had another plan for him: he should encourage Empress Jia to assassinate the crown prince in exile, and then use the assassination as the excuse to overthrow her.
 Sima Lun accepted this plan and persuaded her to assassinate the crown prince, which she did in April 300.
 He then declared a coup against her in May and arrested her, slaughtering her clan and her associates (including Zhang and Pei).
-He then forced her to commit suicide.
+He then forced Empress Jia to commit suicide.
+Sima Lun was also apprehensive of Sima Yun (Prince of Huainan), the eldest living half-brother of Emperor Hui, so he attempted to take away Yun's military authority.
+Yun rebelled, nearly killing Lun, but one of Lun's supporters, Fu Yin (伏胤), pretended to defect to Yun and killed him, ending his rebellion.
+Lun killed sons and many associates of Yun.

 Sima Lun then became regent for the developmentally disabled Emperor Hui, but was described as being not particularly more intelligent than Emperor Hui.
 Even though he carried the regent title, true power was in Sun Xiu's hands.
 Under Sun Xiu's persuasion, he deposed Emperor Hui and declared himself emperor in February 301, offering Emperor Hui the honorific title of retired emperor but putting him under house arrest.
 Emperor Hui's grandson, the crown prince Sima Zang (司馬臧), was executed.